 Protect Future Generations with Responsible Environmental Policy

 Structural steel is the premier green construction material.
 Its high recycled content and recycling rate far exceed those of any other construction material.
 Over the past three decades, the steel industry has reduced greenhouse gas and overall emissions by 36% and increased the water recycling rate of steel production to 95%.
+Today, the American steel industry is the least carbon-intensive of all major steel-producing countries, and its footprint will continue to decrease as the U.S. power grid becomes more and more fossil-free.

 Ensure Fairness in International Trade